vdsm/virtual-dsm/readme.md

     Very simple!
 These are the steps:

-    - Start the container and get some coffee.

-    - Connect to [port 5000](http://localhost:5000) of the container in your web browser.
+    - Start the container and connect to [port 5000](http://localhost:5000) in your web browser.

     - Wait until DSM is ready, choose an username and password, and you will be taken to the desktop.